Humayra-R/exhibition-curator-app/README.md

 ```

-3. Enter the command below in the terminal to install required dependencies:
+3. Enter the command below in the terminal to install the required dependencies:

 ```